-- Dedicated leased lines, analog or digital

-- ISDN and public analog telephone network (PSTN)

-- X.25, Frame-relay, Ethernet and ATM
+- Dedicated leased lines, analogue or digital, copper or fibre. - ISDN and public analogue telephone network (PSTN). - X.25, Frame-relay, Ethernet and ATM.

 WAN - Dedicated connections

 Largely, the current use of the layer two WAN technologies is limited to IP routers interconnection.
 Although routers interconnection may use a switched network, such as ATM or Frame-relay, a dedicated connection is all it takes.